momochi000/pomodoro_arcade/README.md

 ---

 ## DONE

+#### Research/Tinker with Raphael js to build a pretty timer.
+#### Style the show view
+  + Design/optimize for mobile first
+  + Make a slick timer widget
+    - Something that shows the progression of time
+    - Timer is essentially a progress bar

 #### BUG: when rest period ends, pause/stop doesn't reset back to initial state
   + This might push the final move to state machine